-10 Under the UK competition regime, for example, the Office of Fair Trading ("OFT") makes a finding as to whether or not a merger might lead to substantial lessening of competition, thus requiring a Phase II investigation by the Competition Commission.
+11 Under the UK competition regime, for example, the Office of Fair Trading ("OFT") makes a finding as to whether or not a merger might lead to substantial lessening of competition, thus requiring a Phase II investigation by the Competition Commission.
 However, the Minister can, after the OFT has made its report, decide that the merger should be allowed on other broader public interest grounds.
 This occurred with respect to the takeover by Lloyds TSB plc of HBOS plc where the relevant Minister issued a 28 paragraph decision justifying his action.
 For details see DBERR (2008).
-Subsequently, a UK government commissioned report into banking, which considered both financial stability and competition, made a series of recommendations designed to create a competitive banking sector, including sufficient divestiture from Lloyds/HBOS to create a strong challenger bank.
+Subsequently a UK government commissioned report into banking, which considered both financial stability and competition, made a series of recommendations designed to create a competitive banking sector, including sufficient divestiture from Lloyds/HBOS to create a strong challenger bank.
 For details see Independent Commission on Banking (2011).

-11 This has been the only merger considered by the Minister for Finance under the legislation.
+12 This has been the only merger considered by the Minister for Finance under the legislation.
 The competition assessment, prepared by CRA (2011), stated that the AIB/EBS merger would lead to a substantial lessening of competition ("SLC") in the supply of mortgages and perhaps ("unlikely but not impossible") the supply of savings products, on the assumption that EBS would continue, absent the merger, as an independent financial institution.
-However, the assessment stated, "... there is no realistic prospect for EBS to remain as an independent standalone institution in the market on terms acceptable to the State.
+However, the assessment stated, "there is no realistic prospect for EBS to remain as an independent standalone institution in the market on terms acceptable to the State.
 [Redaction on grounds of commercial sensitivity]."
 A number of counterfactuals were considered but did "not appear very credible or realistic."
 No details were presented again on grounds of commercial confidentiality.
-Hence, the assessment concluded that, "... there is no realistic counterfactual against which the merger brings about a material reduction in competition."
+Hence, the assessment concluded that, "there is no realistic counterfactual against which the merger brings about a material reduction in competition."
 Any discussion of the assessment is handicapped by the use of commercial confidentiality to redact significant information.
-What were the terms not acceptable to the state?
-Would they have been acceptable to the Competition Authority, given its guidance on the use of the failing firm defence for a merger that might otherwise lead to SLC and the application of this defence in the Musgrave/Superquinn merger (Competition Authority, 2011c)?
+What were the terms not acceptable to the State?
+Would they have been acceptable to the Competition Authority, given its guidance on the use of the failing firm defence for a merger that might otherwise lead to SLC and the application of this defence in the Musgrave/Superguinn merger (Competition Authority, 2011c)?
 The assessment says it consulted with the Competition Authority and the Central Bank of Ireland.
 Why were their views not reported?
-While the Competition Authority (2012) subsequently stated "... that there is strong evidence in support of EBS being a failing firm" (ibid, p.
-36), this was based on the Department of Finance's view "in relation to the relevant counterfactual" (ibid, p.
+While the Competition Authority (2012) subsequently stated "that there is strong evidence in support of EBS being a failing firm" (ibid, p.
+36), this was based on relying on the Department of Finance's view "in relation to the relevant counterfactual" (ibid, p.
 35).
-The Competition Authority, rarely, if ever, relies on the views of the merging parties of the relevant counterfactual without first conducting an investigation as it did in the Musgrave/Superquinn merger.
-The Central Bank of Ireland (2012) did not set out its position on the merger in its Annual Report.
+The Competition Authority, rarely, if ever, relies on the merging parties view of the relevant counterfactual without first conducting an investigation as it did in the Musgrave/Superquinn merger.